Max-Hierzer/Documentation-Diplomarbeit/Protocols/24_11_19_Protocoll.md

 - **Summary:**
   Showing Login, Creating/Voting/Deleting/Voting/Showing Poll.
 - **Discussion:**
+  What to improve in the existing features?
 - **Results:**
   Better DummyContent for presantation, fix delete bug, fix layout when displaying Polls(Voting and Results).

-### 2.2 Writeup discussion
+### 2.2 Write-Up discussion
 - **Summary:**
   Writeup look ok, we just need to fix the list of contents.
 - **Discussion:**
+  What can we do to improve our Write-up
+- **Results:**
-  seperate contents further more in more main chapters.
+  Seperate contents further more in more main chapters.
   Size of Diplomarbeit is variable, from 50 to 150 pages depending on the quality of writing.
-- **Results:**
-  -- Answers --

 ### 2.3 The Meeting
 - **Summary:**